Graylog2/graylog2-server/README.md

 ## Plugin Release

-We are using the maven release plugin:
+We are using the Maven release plugin:

 ```
 $ mvn release:prepare